On my recent visit, it was not only the top restaurants in San Miguel de Allende that surprised me but the town itself.

 You will definitely want to make a reservation well in advance for Quince, especially if you would like to dine on the rooftop for dinner.
 Reservations can be made by clicking here.

-Inside Cafe was founded as an initiative that seeks to promote creative collaborations between art, music, culture & hospitality.
+Inside Cafe is a great restaurant that was founded as an initiative that seeks to promote creative collaborations between art, music, culture & hospitality.
 Inside Cafe is used as a meeting point for entrepreneurs, digital nomads & like-minded people.
 The cafe is known as one of the best restaurants in San Miguel de Allende for coffee.
 Caffeine lovers rave about their flat whites.

 Be sure to check out their breakfast/brunch menu and look for their themed nights as well.
 Recently they featured Asian dishes on Friday nights.

-Calle del Dr Ignacio Hernandez Macias 78 Lavanda Café is such a popular restaurant for breakfast in San Miguel that we had a wait, even though we were visiting on a weekday!
+Calle del Dr. Ignacio Hernandez Macias 78 Lavanda Café is such a great restaurant for breakfast in San Miguel that we had a wait, even though we were visiting on a weekday!
 Once you try the menu, you’ll understand why the restaurant is so popular.